 Some people do have bad experiences with TEFL.
-Either they had some bad luck or it just wasn't cut out for them.
+Was it bad luck or were they just not cut out for it?

 I am writing this article with the intent of making you more aware of what can happen in the ESL teaching world.
 If you're thinking of teaching English abroad you should know that some people do not have your best interests in mind.
 Some ESL schools (public and private), online entities and recruiters are not fare and honest.

 But wait a second...

 You don't actually need to know about this.
 What you really need to know is how to get a GOOD job teaching abroad.
 Seriously if you follow the advice in that article then I could almost guarantee that you won't have a bad TEFL experience.